HydroModPy/HydroModPy/docs/source/index.rst

    4. :doc:`examples/index`
    5. :doc:`capability_gallery/index`

-Use :doc:`getting_started/index` when you want the shortest first-run path.
-Use :doc:`user_guide/index` when you need operational concepts such as usage modes, workflow families, workspace layout, comparison, calibration, meshes, or solver choice.
-Use :doc:`examples/index` when you already know that you want the full notebook and script inventory.
-Use :doc:`capability_gallery/index` when you want stable, curated result pages before running anything locally.

 If you are looking for technical documentation, code-reading guides, module diagrams, or UML pages, use :doc:`architecture/index`.
 If you are looking for equations, modelling assumptions, or method notes, use :doc:`theory/index`.

 If you are specifically looking for streams, seepage, observed hydrography, or simulation-derived active networks, use the map :doc:`theory/streams_and_seepage/index`.
-It points to the scientific semantics, the computed ``simulated_active`` views, comparison outputs, developer diagrams, and example figures from one place.
 For a concrete simulation result, open :doc:`theory/streams_and_seepage/nancon-k-sweep-results`.

 If you specifically want the quality ladder used in the repository, including the usual commands for unit, integration, regression, validation, PETSc, and